shyamvis/ACT-COVID-Ontology/ontology/README.md

 **ACT COVID Ontology v3.0**

-**Major Ontology Restructuring**
+The ACT COVID Ontology has been created to support cohort identification and related research.
+The ontology has been organized to do the following:

+ 1. Represent terms to support COVID that cannot be found in the existing ACT ontologies.
+This includes new diagnositic lab LOINCs for COVID-19 testing, COVID related medications that are not in our Medication hierarchies like Remdesivir, and procedures and diagnosis like ICD10CM U07.1 2019-nCOV Acute Respiratory Disease and ventilation related DRGs 475 & 576.
+2. Organize COVID related concepts regardless of domain into meaningful hierarchies.
+Example Mechanical Ventilation is represented by a collection of CPTs, ICD10CMs, ICD10PCS, and DRGs and  Level of Care Setting is represented with existing CPTs and Visit dimension elements.
+3. Create hierarchies that would allow user to more easily query for Course of Illness and disease severity.
+4. Add Total Patient Count to define the N of each node.
+This was initially required due to the varying types of datamarts on the Test Network, but should be help for users on the production network as well.
+This term may be promoted to the Demographics Ontology in the future.
+5. Create ***Derived Fact*** placeholders.
+These terms are meant to hold non-standard terminology facts that will improve a sites to represent COVID patients.
+These facts can come from Notes, Flowsheets or elsewhere in your EHR.
+They may also be a combination of one or more facts within your EHR.
+Using the Derived terms will allow ACT to harmonize this type of data.
+Many of these facts use 'ACT|LOCAL' or 'UMLS' namespace/prefixes.

+**Diagnostic Lab Tests**

-The 4 derived values for Diagnostic Lab Tests (ANY Positive, ANY Negative, ANY Pending, ANY Equivocal) have been duplicated - one set of values for Nucleic Acid tests and another set of values for Antibody tests.
-This change requires *new* mappings.
-The existing derived ANY values currently represent only Diagnostic Lab Tests.
-Antibody tests should be mapped to a new set of ANY derived values (see below).
-If you are mapping directly to the 'ANY Positive', etc., you will need to determine if the tests you are mapping are Nucleic Acid tests or Antibody tests and remap.
-If you are mapping to specific LOINCs no change will be necessary.
+Diagnositic Lab Tests are separated into Antibody and Nucleic Acid testing.
+This requires new mappings in your ETL.
+If you are upgrading from COVID-19 ontology version 2, the previous derived 'ANY' lab test will now only represent nucleic acid testing.
+Antibody tests should be map to the antibody codes (below).
+If you are mapping directly to the 'ANY Lab POSITIVE', etc You will need to determine if the tests you are mapping are nucleic acid tests or antibody tests.
+If you are mapping to specific LOINCs no additional mappings/edits will be necessary.

-**New derived Diagnostic Lab Tests values are:**
+**Derived Diagnostic Lab Tests values are:**
 ```
 ANY Antibody Lab Test Equivocal	            ACT|LOCAL|LAB:ANY EQUIVOCAL ANTIBODY TEST
 ANY Antibody Lab Test Negative	            ACT|LOCAL|LAB:ANY NEGATIVE ANTIBODY TEST